Sep 27, 2023

 Furthermore, the record protocol uses symmetric encryption to generate unique session keys for each connection during the handshake process.
 It also adds all data exchanged with a hash-based message authentication code (HMAC) to verify the data authenticity.

 Now, TLS is becoming a standard practice for most modern browsers and other applications, where it serves three purposes:

 - Encryption.
 It hides the data transferred from third parties through encoded information.

 - Authentication.
 TLS connection ensures both parties’ identities are who they claim to be by providing a certificate.

 - Integrity.
 Finally, it verifies that the data transmitted has not been forged or tampered with during the delivery process.

 TLS Protocol Benefits in Businesses and Web Applications

-Since cyber threats can harm any business, ensuring your site’s security should be the top priority.
+Since cyber threats can harm any business, ensuring your web application’s security should be the top priority.
 In this case, a transport layer security protocol offers many benefits, such as:

 - Preventing eavesdropping and tampering.
 TLS provides secure internet communications between a client and a server with a trusted cipher suite.
 This way, hackers cannot read the data transmitted on the internet, including online transactions.